SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

-An end-to-end Databricks pipeline that ingests a deliberately messy training-attendance CSV, curates it through Bronze → Silver → Gold, emits a data-quality report suitable for monitoring, and serves a retrieval-augmented Q&A layer over the Gold table with an explicit refusal path for questions the data cannot answer.
+An end-to-end Databricks pipeline that ingests a deliberately messy training-attendance CSV, curates it through Bronze → Silver → Gold, emits a data-quality report suitable for monitoring, and serves a retrieval-augmented Q&A layer over the Gold table.

 ---